Research Data Management

 By examining the needs of stakeholders engaged throughout the data lifecycle, we aim to show the interconnectedness among needs and actions and provide practical guidance that improves data creation, management, curation and reuse experiences.
 Our research outputs also provide models for understanding RDM capacity acquisition as well as practical guidance for supporting researchers, and builds upon previous foundational work that situates RDM within the larger Evolving Scholarly Record.

-College & Research Libraries publication: Librarians' Perspectives on the Factors Influencing Research Data Management Programs, forthcoming.
+Newly published: Librarians' Perspectives on the Factors Influencing Research Data Management Programs in College & Research Libraries Journal

 This qualitative research study examines librarians' RDM experiences, specifically the factors that influence their ability to support researchers' needs.
 Findings from interviews with 36 academic library professionals in the United States identify five factors of influence: 1) technical resources, 2) human resources, 3) researchers' perceptions about the library, 4) leadership support, and 5) communication, coordination, and collaboration.
 Findings show different aspects of these factors facilitate or constrain RDM activity.
 The implications of these factors on librarians' continued work in RDM are considered.